Effect of alloying elements on tempering transformation

 During the tempering of alloy steel, there is a redistribution of alloy elements between cementite and phase α with increasing tempering time or temperature.
 Carbide-forming elements continue to diffuse into cementite while non-carbide forming elements gradually enrich into phase α.
 This results in more stable carbides replacing the original unstable carbides, causing changes in the composition and structure of carbides.

 The possible sequence of carbide transformation during tempering of alloy steel is: ε-carbide (< 150 ℃) → cementite (150-400 ℃) → cementite (alloying, 400-550 ℃) → metastable special carbide → stable special carbide (> 500 ℃).
 Whether special carbides can be formed in steel depends on the properties and content of the alloy elements, the carbon or nitrogen content, and the tempering temperature and time.

 Typically, during the tempering process of alloy steel, cementite is transformed into stable special carbides through metastable carbides.

 For example, after quenching of high Cr high carbon steel, the carbide transformation process during tempering is:

 Special carbides are also formed by these two mechanisms.

-Because solid solution V strongly prevents the continuous decomposition of phase α, only about 40% of carbon precipitates in the form of cementite, and the remaining 60% is still retained in phase α.
+For instance, 0.3% C, 2.1% V steel quenched at 1250 ℃ precipitates alloy cementite when tempered below 500 ℃, despite the low V content.
+Because solid solution V strongly inhibits the continuous decomposition of phase α, only about 40% of carbon precipitates in the form of cementite, and the remaining 60% is still retained in phase α.